 Since this Edition of S-104 does not include harmonic constants in datasets, updates to harmonic constants will affect S-104 datasets only as and when updated harmonic constants are used in generating S-104 datasets.
 Producers may use the comment attribute of dataset discovery blocks in the Exchange Catalogue to indicate which version of harmonic constants was used for the dataset.

-Metadata related to dataset maintenance (informative)
+Metadata related to dataset maintenance

-General principles for dataset maintenance, especially cancellation, are being developed in the S-100 Working Group and this Section is therefore marked Informative in this Edition of S-104.

 Elements used in S-104

-S-100 Edition 5.0.0 metadata related to maintenance that may be used in S-104 metadata consists of metadata elements specifying:
+S-100 Edition 5.2.0 metadata related to maintenance that may be used in S-104 metadata consists of metadata elements specifying: